Embedding calculus and smooth structures: Formally smooth manifolds

 Fix a smooth $m$-manifold $M$ and a natural number $0<n\leq m$, as well as a point $p \in M$.
 We introduce four simplicial sets, the first three defined as pullbacks of diagrams of the form

-\begin{enumerate} \item Taking $X=\Map_{\VVec}(T\mathbb{R}^n,TM)$ mapping to $M$ by evaluation at the origin followed by projection, we obtain $\Map_{\VVec,p}(T\mathbb{R}^n,TM)$. \item Taking $X=\Map_{\VVec,p}(T_0\mathbb{R}^n,TM)$ mapping to $M$ in the same way, we obtain $\Map_{\VVec,p}(T_0\mathbb{R}^n,TM)$, otherwise known as the (non-compact) Stiefel manifold of $n$-planes in $T_p M$. \item Fixing an open subset $0\in U \subseteq \mathbb{R}^n$, and taking $X=\Emb^\s(U,M)$ mapping to $M$ by evaluation at the origin, we obtain $\Emb_p^\s(U,M)$. \item Finally, we write $G^\s_p(n,M) \coloneqq \colim_{0\in U\subseteq \mathbb{R}^n}\Emb_p^\s(U, M)$ for the simplicial set of germs of smooth embeddings (here $U$ ranges over open subsets containing the origin). \end{enumerate}
+\begin{enumerate} \item Taking $X=\Map_{\VVec}(T\mathbb{R}^n,TM)$ mapping to $M$ by evaluation at the origin followed by projection, we obtain $\Map_{\VVec,p}(T\mathbb{R}^n,TM)$. \item Taking $X=\Map_{\VVec}(T_0\mathbb{R}^n,TM)$ mapping to $M$ in the same way, we obtain $\Map_{\VVec,p}(T_0\mathbb{R}^n,TM)$, otherwise known as the (non-compact) Stiefel manifold of $n$-planes in $T_p M$. \item Fixing an open subset $0\in U \subseteq \mathbb{R}^n$, and taking $X=\Emb^\s(U,M)$ mapping to $M$ by evaluation at the origin, we obtain $\Emb_p^\s(U,M)$. \item Finally, we write $G^\s_p(n,M) \coloneqq \colim_{0\in U\subseteq \mathbb{R}^n}\Emb_p^\s(U, M)$ for the simplicial set of germs of smooth embeddings (here $U$ ranges over open subsets containing the origin). \end{enumerate}

 \begin{lemma} All maps in the commuting diagram are weak equivalences. \end{lemma} \begin{proof} For the top map, we note that the restriction $\Emb_p^\s(\mathbb{R}^n, M)\to \Emb_p^\s(U,M)$ is a weak equivalence whenever $U$ is an open ball centered at the origin, since the inclusion $U\subseteq\mathbb{R}^n$ isotopic to a diffeomorphism relative to the origin.
 The claim now follows from observation that the subposet of such open balls is final in the poset of all open neighborhoods of the origin, and both are filtered.
 For the bottom map, the claim is a consequence of the contractibility of $\mathbb{R}^n$ and the homotopy covering theorem.
+For the righthand map, the claim may be tested on compact families of germs, so we may assume that $M=\mathbb{R}^m$.
+In this case, the Stiefel manifold includes canonically into $\Emb_p^\s(\mathbb{R}^n, \mathbb{R}^m)$, and composing with the map to $G_p^\s(n,\mathbb{R}^m)$ supplies a homotopy inverse.
+For the lefthand map, the claim follows by two-out-of-three. \end{proof}